Last updated: February 2026

 Real-World Telematics Power

-That same construction company now equips their excavator with a telematics system.
+That same construction company now equips their excavator with a telematics system built for construction fleets.
 Not only do they get engine data, but they also know:

 - Exactly where the machine is at all times